 I use Fairtrade Gold upon customer request.
 Please email me if you would like your jewellery to be made in Fairtrade Gold.

 Lily McCallin jewellery will never be ‘throw away’ and a lot of what I make is made to order.
-I design and create heirlooms that are built to last generations.
-Sustainability and workers rights will always be at the forefront of my mind.
+I design and create jewellery built to stand the test of time.

 Lily McCallin jewellery, previously known as FrillyByLily was born in 2006 when I developed a passion for collecting and reworking discarded vintage and costume jewellery into modern wearable items.
 For years I would give new life to odd and broken costume jewellery.